apache/nuttx/configs/sama5d4-ek/README.txt

        As with the NSH configuration, debug output will still go to the circular RAMLOG buffer but cannot be accessed from a serial console.
-       Instead, you will need use the dmesg command from an NxConsole or from a Telnet session to see the debug output
+       Instead, you will need use the dmesg command from an NxTerm or from a Telnet session to see the debug output

     5. USB HID Keyboard Input